stratopi-org/stratopi/README.md

 ## Software architecture

-All the software is written in Python 3 using standard packages.
+All the software is written in Python 3 using standard PyPI packages.
 Originally, I was planning to run each application in a Docker container but decided to keep things as simple as possible and opted to use tried and tested systemd services for each application.
 [KISS](https://en.wikipedia.org/wiki/KISS_principle)!

 ### battery

+Polls the battery percentage as well as the battery tempature and inserts the data into PostgreSQL.

 ### communication

 ### environmental

+Polls the Bosch BME280 sensor and inserts the data into PostgreSQL.

 ### location

+Polls the Waveshare GPS and inserts the data into PostgreSQL.
+Provides date, time, latitude, longitude, altitude, speed, and course.
+From course, we can also determine direction like North, Southeast, etc.